top of page

 I left home last September to work in a brick kiln in Faridabad.
 My wife and four-year-old daughter also migrated with me.
 We are from Sakti village in Chhattisgarh and have been migrating for work for years now.
 This time around, my son, who is 13, stayed back in the village as he is studying there.

-My wife and I worked in the kiln in Faridabad, baking bricks for 16 to 18 hours.
+My wife and I worked in the kiln in Faridabad, baking bricks for 16 to 18 hours a day.
 We were trapped.
 We were only being paid 2500 rupees for 15 days of work, which was way less than the 1400-1500 rupees per day we were promised by the agent who had come to the village to recruit us.
 What we earned was only survival money.

 We were brought to Delhi in late April and put up at a shelter for the homeless, a stop gap arrangement until we get our belongings from the kiln at Faridabad and our pending payments for eight months of work.
 But the shelter is overflowing and there is no space.